-Our students are active in more than 20 organizations/clubs and exhibit the true spirit of volunteerism.
+Our students are active in more than 20 40 organizations/clubs and exhibit the true spirit of volunteerism.
 Although several organizations/clubs are approved to operate at Roseman campuses, the views, opinions, statements, and/or philosophies of any organization are solely that of the organization and do not necessarily represent those of the students, employees, administration, and Board of Trustees of Roseman.
 Roseman students achieve upper-level college standing prior to acceptance.
-We do not accept high school students into any of our programs.